btcguide/btcguide.github.io/_pages/equipment-advanced.md

 ## Dedicated Hardware
 While hardware wallets are designed to protect you from malware-infected host computers, using a dedicated machine (not your day-to-day computer) to connect to your hardware wallets adds [defense in depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)).
-For example, if your computer is malware-infected you could be running differen software then you intend which could try to trick (or in some cases even compromise) your hardware wallets.
+For example, if your computer is malware-infected you could be running different software then you intend which could try to trick (or in some cases even compromise) your hardware wallets.
 Having a dedicated device that is designed around security, can reduce the attack surface.

 It may be even safter to buy your computer and other equipment (USB sticks, DVDs, microSD cards, etc) offline at a physical store to reduce the risk of targetted tampering en-route.